Compton Police Department: Chief Hourie Taylor

 During his tenure as chief, Taylor and the department were embroiled in multiple controversies and much contention with the mayor, Omar Bradley.
 According to an internal investigation:What the investigators noted as even more shocking is that when the Compton Police's Internal Affairs Division forwarded a case regarding these matters to the district attorney against then-Compton Police Chief Hourie Taylor – whose locker they said contained two kilos of the missing 60 kilos taken from the 1992 drug bust – the case was rejected by Deputy D.A.
 Kerry White.
 This is the same deputy D.A. who prosecuted [Mayor Omar] Bradley…According to page 49 of the report, Taylor told the investigators that the 60 kilos of dope were turned over to the FBI.
 The FBI told investigators they had no record of it.
 The investigation report includes copies of the logs which people must sign before they enter the Compton Police Department's narcotics vault.
 It shows that Chief Taylor entered the vault 2,700 times between 1992 when the drugs went into it and 1999 when they were reported missing.Following these allegations, Taylor and his second in command Captain Percy Perrodin were placed on administrative leave in August 1999.
 In response to this removal and ultimate termination, in February 2000 the CPOA held a "no confidence" ballot for the mayor and city manager.
 It won with overwhelming support from the association, with claims of low morale and politicization of the department.

 Mayor Omar Bradley

 The firing of Taylor and Perrodin were part of a larger ongoing contentious relationship between the department and Mayor Bradley.
 The CPOA planned to attend a city council meeting to present their "no confidence" vote, but the meeting was cancelled.
-Around fifty offices staged a protest over the cancellation, picketing with signs stated "Stop the Corruption" and "No More Omar".
+Around fifty officers staged a protest over the cancellation, picketing with signs stated "Stop the Corruption" and "No More Omar".
 During the following city council meeting, ten Compton officers arrived while it was in progress.
 Officers claim that there was a coterie of bodyguards for Bradley, and a scuffle ensued between the officers and the bodyguards.
-The mayors office responded that the bodyguards were only private supporters, and the officers refused to leave the meeting at the request of the major.
+The mayor's office responded that the bodyguards were only private supporters, and the officers refused to leave the meeting at the request of the major.
 Four officers were suspended over the meeting.